hughshanahan/terms4FAIRskillsAnnotator/README.md

 ## annotator.sh
 annotator.sh is the script to interact with the container's and their volumes.

+To install the project run `sh annotator.sh install`.
+To update the project run `sh annotator.sh update`.
+To uninstall the project run `sh annotator.sh uninstall`.

+To generate new documentation for the project run `sh annotator.sh docs`.
+To run the PHPUnit tests for the project run `sh annotator.sh test`.

 ## JavaScript Debug Logging
 By default only the minimum is logged to the console by the frontend JavaScript.
 To enable more logging for debugging, add `?debug` to the URL.
 For example `localhost:8000` becomes `localhost:8000/?debug`.